maliput/maliput_infrastructure/README.md

 ### Delete your workspace

 You may also dispose a workspace.
-Once inside, run:
+That is, to dispose the container image, if any, and all workspace specific files e.g. the `bringup` script.
+Once inside of your workspace, run:

 ```sh
 nuke
 ```

+Note that all files and directories added by the user within the workspace directory itself, like the typical `build`, `install`, `log` and `src` directories, will not be affected by this operation.

 **Warning**
-:  You'll be prompted for confirmation twice.
+:  You'll be prompted twice for confirmation.
 This is a permanent removal.
 It cannot be undone.

 ### Bringup your workspace